Linda Carol Brown: Death

-Brown passed away in her longtime hometown of Topeka on March 25, 2018.
+Brown died in her longtime hometown of Topeka on March 25, 2018.
 Although her family wouldn't comment, Kansas Governor Jeff Colyer paid tribute to the woman who sparked one of the landmark cases in American history: "Sixty-four years ago a young girl from Topeka brought a case that ended segregation in public schools in America," he tweeted.
 "Linda Brown's life reminds us that sometimes the most unlikely people can have an incredible impact and that by serving our community we can truly change the world."